-Before specifying the algorithm, we need to understand the problem: what are the inputs and the outputs?
+Before specifying the algorithm, we need to understand the problem: what are the inputs and outputs?
 What do they mean?
-This concern corresponds to the ``data properties'' portion of ``workload specs'' in Figures~\ref{fig:factored} and~\ref{fig:factored:edge}.
+This concern corresponds to the ``data properties'' portion of the ``workload specifications'' in Figures~\ref{fig:factored} and~\ref{fig:factored:edge}.